 He was also ripped into for seemingly deflecting claims that he was greedy, since a lawsuit had just been filed against him for excessive compensation, by his brother & co-founder – though in July the court finally ruled against it.

 But ultimately, Dan’s decision to put his employees first worked for the company, not against it.
-One year later, his workforce is flourishing:
+One year later, his workforce was flourishing:

 - Employees were able to move closer to the office and cut commute times.